 If we take as an example what happened with renewables, the energy sector's main organizations have underestimated their growth rate for years.
 This is one of the many signs for optimism.
 Now more than ever, the mission is possible – and all we have to do is to escalate technologies that already exist.

-Recognizing the full value that low-carbon infrastructure brings to the economy will accelerate that low-carbon future.
+Recognizing the full value that low-carbon infrastructure brings to the economy will accelerate that low-carbon or net zero economy future.
 The context of each country or region differs due to a combination of different energy transition ‘starting points’, different levels of ambition, and the different dependencies on supply chains and fossil fuels.

 Regardless of the geographic context, both 'addition markets' (those with a relevant growth in electricity demand) and 'substitution markets' (those with no growth in demand and with predominance of installed capacity of fossil origin) understand that carbon neutrality by 2050 is not negotiable, for the simple fact that nature does not understand climate inaction.